AbdullahAbisola/CSS-Crash-Course/Lesson 1/README.md

 - Some HTML Elements have attribuutes and attributes modify how the HTML Elements behave eg src="" OR href=""
 - In more detail, the src is the attribute and the "" will be the value

+{CSS}

+- In CSS, we just style the website and it's elements

+- We can use a style tag or Link another file

+- There are various ways to select the HTML elements (Visit the CSS CheatSheet Folder)